-UPDATE 1-Soccer-Bundesliga secures deals with broadcasters for 2019/2020 payments-DFL
+UPDATE 2-Soccer-Bundesliga secures TV money for current season, no date yet for restart

-(Updates with quotes, details, background)
+* Restart date still not finalised (Updates with more quotes, details, background)

-MUNICH, Germany, April 23 (Reuters) - The Bundesliga has secured agreements with rights holder Sky and all but one broadcaster for payments for the rest of the 2019/2020 season that will help keep clubs afloat amid the coronavirus pandemic, German Football League (DFL) CEO Christian Seifert said on Thursday.
+MUNICH, Germany, April 23 (Reuters) - The Bundesliga has secured agreements with rights holder Sky and all but one broadcaster for payments for the rest of the 2019/2020 season, that will help keep clubs afloat amid the COVID-19 pandemic, German Football League (DFL) CEO Christian Seifert said on Thursday.

-The Bundesliga has been suspended since mid-March due to the outbreak of the new coronavirus, which has infected more than 148,000 and killed over 5,000 people in Germany.
-A restart is expected some time in May but it is up to the government to give the green light.
+The Bundesliga has been suspended since mid-March and will be until at least April 30 due to the outbreak of the new coronavirus, which has infected more than 148,000 and killed over 5,000 people in Germany.

+A restart is expected some time in May but it is up to the government to give the green light, which could happen at a meeting between Chancellor Angela Merkel and state leaders in Berlin next week.

 “If we should start on May 9, we are ready.
-If it is later we will be ready again,” Seifert said, adding that the deal with broadcasters made sure clubs would have enough liquidity until June 30 and once the season got under way.
+If it is later we will be ready again,” Seifert told a news conference, adding that the deal with broadcasters made sure clubs would have enough liquidity until June 30 and once the season got under way.

 Should the season be abandoned they would have to pay back some of the amount, he said.